CommitThisLater/OnApp2Proxmox/README.md

 Do not migrate the swap disk for Linux VMs, swap will be added to the primary disk.
 You must migrate the primary disk and all other secondary disks.

+CPU cores will default to 4 if not specified.
+RAM will default to 4096MB if not specified.

+You must list secondary disks and NICs in the correct order to avoid issues after the migration.

 ## Supported Operating Systems
-- **Linux:** The script applies the above customizations automatically.
+- **Linux:** The script applies the above customisations automatically.
 - **Windows:** No additional modifications should be required in most cases.
-- **Other OS Types:** Customization may be required to fit specific use cases.
+- **Other OS Types:** Customisation may be required to fit specific use cases.
-  - This script will be modified further in future to support **pfSense** as it's the valid use case for "other" on this project.

 ## Requirements
 - The **source VM must be shut down** before running this script.